 While it might be easy to simply blame fast food, it would be irresponsible to do so.
-We began the practice of feeding genetically modified corn to animals which end up providing us our consumable beef, pork, chicken, turkey, lamb, etc., back in the early 1950s.
-Scientists in the 1950s also created the grain called triticale by using colchicine; a chemical that doubles a plant’s chromosomes and the same chemical used to make seedless fruits such as watermelon.
+We began the practice of feeding genetically modified corn to animals which end up providing us with our consumable beef, pork, chicken, turkey, lamb, etc., back in the early 1950s.
+Scientists in the 1950s also created the grain called triticale by using colchicine, a chemical that doubles a plant’s chromosomes and the same chemical used to make seedless fruits such as watermelon.
 So not only have we altered our food supply’s DNA, we have inundated ourselves with chemicals and bad halogens.
 Does this cause cancer?
 The science is evidently inconclusive, but there is evidence on both sides of the debate to at least consider it.

 Some could blame and would blame vaccines, but we should talk about one in particular for this demonstration.
-The discovery of SV40 (simian virus 40) revealed that between 1955 and 1963 around 90% of children and 60% of adults in the US were inoculated with SV40-contaminated polio vaccines.
-We know that viruses can spread from person to person; specifically, via perinatal transmission.
+The discovery of SV40 (simian virus 40) revealed that between 1955 and 1963, around 90% of children and 60% of adults in the US were inoculated with SV40-contaminated polio vaccines.
+We know that viruses can spread from person to person, specifically via perinatal transmission.
 This includes viruses such as HIV, Chickenpox, Coxsackievirus, Human T-lymphotropic virus, herpes, and even SV-40.
 The American Journal of Epidemiology says that “Conceivably, mothers acquiring SV40 infection as a result of vaccination during pregnancy could have transmitted the virus to their children, either in utero or shortly after birth.“

-There is actually quite a bit more that I could list here.
+There is actually quite a bit more than I could list here.
 It’s not the point.
 Understand that scientists and officials are going to be seeking a single cause.
 I am of the opinion that while a single cause may someday have a finger pointed at it, it is evident that there is a decent list of issues that have at least contributed.
 If you really want to think about it, because all of these have a strong potential of being a contributor, imagine having been affected by all.
 If all of this truly started in the ’50s and has gotten worse over time, there are plenty of things to start looking into.
-The irony is that with the exception of the SV-40 contamination, most of these listings have simply gotten worse since the 1950’s and many people are still scratching their heads as to why we are discovering brand new chronic conditions rarely seen before the mid-1900s and why we still haven’t conquered cancer.
+The irony is that with the exception of the SV-40 contamination, most of these listings have simply gotten worse since the 1950’s and many people are still scratching their heads as to why we are discovering brand-new chronic conditions rarely seen before the mid-1900s and why we still haven’t conquered cancer.